Fairy Meadows

+While Fairy Meadows is famous for its views of Nanga Parbat, the point commonly mistaken for the summit from this vantage point is actually the North Peak (7,816 m).
+The true summit (8,126 m) remains hidden behind the North Peak's massif and the Silver Saddle.

 Location

 Fairy Meadows is approachable by a fifteen kilometer-long jeepable trek starting from Raikot Bridge on the Karakoram Highway and leading to the village of Tattu (Tato).
 The dangerous and narrow gravel mountain road from the bridge to the village is only open to locals, who provide transportation to visitors.
 In 2013, the World Health Organization declared it the second-deadliest road on the planet.
 From Tato onward, it takes about three to four hours hiking by a five kilometer trek to Fairy Meadows.
 The grassland is located in the Rakhiot valley, at one end of the Rakhiot glacier which originates from Nanga Parbat and feeds a stream that finally flows into the River Indus.
 Since 1992, locals have operated camping sites in the area.